Thursday, May 2, 2024

 This is for the long-haul truckers and urban commuters.
 If you earn your living piloting an 18-wheel monster semi-trailer down freeways, stroads and urban streets, I feel your pain.
 If you spend 45 minutes to an hour a work day in clogged urban freeways and 5-lane stroads, I feel your pain.
 I recently imitated these routes by driving through 'rush hour' in Nashville and Chicago, while avoiding it in Atlanta by passing by at 5:30 a.m.
 What is the result of increasing populations, insufficient or no public transit, low wages and sprawl?
 Traffic.
 Traffic jams.
 Constant construction.
 Accidents.
 Time wasted.
 Frustration.
 Injuries and … death.

 The tip-off to a city with 'traffic problems' are the number of personal injury attorney billboards along the roads.
 Another is the fear of bicyclists to even ride on the roads.
-It's the number of giant $60K racing pickups whose owners really wished they had a sports car.
+It's the number of giant $60K racing pickups whose owners really wished they had a muscle car.
 It's the millions of dollars poured into endless construction projects.
 It's people on their cell-phones.
 It's dummies that drive too fast or slow, or weave at high speed.

 This can even happen in a smaller city with constricted roads, where all the traffic is funneled into a few intersections.
 This is usually a place where no 'respectable' person will ride a bus, and the buses only come every hour anyway and their routes are extremely limited.
 Or in exurban areas that wind through bucolic surroundings where the 'crossroads' become a parking lot at rush hour.
 There is no 'rushing' to be done.